Things to do in Barcelona, Spain: 4-day itinerary

 A few steps from Plaça de Catalunya is the Casa Calvet.
 Antoni Gaudí built this house for the textile manufacturer Pere Màrtir Calvet around 1899, who used it as an office and private residence.
 The architecture is slightly more conservative than Gaudí’s other buildings.
 However, it does have some modernist elements, especially when you look at the wrought-iron balconies and the curved top of the façade.
 On the ground floor, there’s now a restaurant and a chocolate shop.

 Passeig de Gràcia

-Barcelona is famous for its Modernist buildings, and you’ll find many of them around Passeig de Gràcia.
-Most people come here to see Gaudí’s houses, such as Casa Batlló and Casa Milà (La Pedrera), but there are more buildings worth capturing designed by other Modernist architects, like Casa Amatller and Casa Lleó Morera.
-These four houses showcase different artist's styles, clashing with one another and its surroundings, which is why this block has been nicknamed the Illa de la Discòrdia (Block of Discord).
+Modernist buildings are everywhere in Barcelona, but you’ll find most of them around Passeig de Gràcia.
+Many people come here to see Gaudí’s infamous houses, such as Casa Batlló and Casa Milà (La Pedrera), but there are more buildings worth capturing designed by other Modernist architects, like Casa Amatller and Casa Lleó Morera.
+These four houses showcase different artists’ styles, clashing with one another and its surroundings, which is why this block has been nicknamed the Illa de la Discòrdia (Block of Discord).

-building.
-It’s worth buying tickets in advance online if you want to
+buying tickets in advance online if you want to avoid the queues

-avoid the queues outside.
-Between June and November, Casa Batló hosts
+outside.
+Between June and November, Casa Batló hosts live music sessions

-live music sessions on their rooftop, making it the perfect place to end
+on their rooftop, making it the perfect place to end the night.

 Morning: La Sagrada Família

 Wake up early and head straight to La Sagrada Família, one of the